hasura/react-apollo-todo/react-apollo/tutorial/setup/Auth0.md

-You will be making use of Auth0 for authentication in your react app.
+We will be making use of Auth0 for authentication in your react app.

 Auth0 Configuration
 -------------------